mwboiss/retention-project/README.md

 ### Project Description

-College continues to be a large expense for adults in America.
-Ensuring students have every oppurtunity to finish their education should be of upmost importance to every University.
-In this project I will explore possible drivers that can help Universities identify which students are at risk of not returning year over year.
+College continues to be a large expense for adults in the United States.
+Ensuring students have every opportunity to finish their education should be of utmost importance to every University.
+In this project I will explore possible drivers that can help Universities identify which students are at risk of not being retained year over year.
+Student data will be explored and classification models will be assessed to identify which students the University should focus resources on to ensure they are equipped with what they need to finish their degrees and become thriving professionals.

 ### Initial Questions

-1)  Does the students class status (Freshman, Sophmore,etc..) vs the years since a student started affect retention?
+1) Does the student's class status (Freshman, Sophomore,etc..) vs the years since a student started affect retention?

 2) Does whether a student was enrolled between the retention semester affect retention?

-3) Does a students term gpa affect retention?
+3) Does a student's term GPA affect retention?

-4) Does the students w_count affect retention?
+4) Does whether a student withdraw from a course affect retention?

-5) Does a students full time or part time status affect retention?
+5) Does a student's full time or part time status affect retention?

 ### Summary of Findings